-Clients often tell us that they want to deliver a strategic roadmap that elevates insights and guides their teams to greater success, but they find it challenging to know where to begin.
+Clients often tell us that they want a brand growth starting point, or a strategic roadmap that elevates insights and guides their teams to greater success, but they find it challenging to know where to begin.
 Brand teams can also get derailed by urgent or short-term needs that distract from addressing critical strategies issues.

 Our Brand Growth Navigator lays out 8 strategic issues that will drive brand growth.

 But, how does a brand team decide which strategic issue should serve as the foundation to their plan and how will that feed into a roadmap that both drives growth and addresses pressing needs along the way?

 Based on our experience, across various industries and competitive circumstances, we have seen that the best approach consists of these four components.
 This approach works because it identifies the right starting point for your business and determines how to build from there to create a holistic growth plan.